Match Expressions

 allocations do accumulate if we execute it thousands of times.

-We can save the expression in a field and then call the ExecuteOn
+We can save the expression in a field and then call the ExecuteOn method on this field.
+But this makes the code much

 less readable because the case definitions are in a different place from the actual execution point.